OneTuskedMario/LightDarkSwitch/README.md

-# LightDarkSwitch
-A light/dark toggle switch made with a JS script & CSS styling.
+A slider switch made with a JS script & CSS styling.
 Quotes are from a book called Corpus Hermetica.
 Here is the site deployed: https://didachos.me/